4Sharif/Portfolio-Website/ReadMe.md

 # Portfolio Website

 Welcome to my **Portfolio Website**, a personal site built to showcase my skills, projects, coursework, and background.
 This site is organized into clearly defined sections that highlight what I’ve learned and created as a computer scientist.
-It is designed with **HTML** and **CSS** and structured for easy navigation.
+It is designed with **HTML**, **CSS**, and **JavaScript** for structure and easy navigation.

 ---